wp-plugins/locations/readme.txt

 1. Upload the contents of `/locations/` to the `/wp-content/plugins/` directory
 2. Activate Easy Locations through the 'Plugins' menu in WordPress
 3. Visit this address for information on how to configure the plugin: http://goldplugins.com/documentation/locations-documentation/

+**Please Note**
+You will want to get a free Google Maps API key, so that the Locations plugin can use their geocoder to convert the addresses of your locations into Latitude and Longitude coordinates.
+You can get an API key from Google for free at this URL: https://developers.google.com/maps/documentation/javascript/tutorial#api_key

+Once you have the API key, you should update the Locations plugin's settings to include it.

 = Adding a New Location =